Vintius/sangallery/wp-content/plugins/wp-scss/readme.txt

 == Description ==

-Compiles .scss files on your wordpress install using [lefo's scssphp](https://github.com/leafo/scssphp).
+Compiles .scss files on your wordpress install using [ScssPhp](https://github.com/scssphp/scssphp/).
 Includes settings page for configuring directories, error reporting, compiling options, and auto enqueuing.

 The plugin only compiles when changes have been made to the scss files.
 Compiles are made to the matching css file, so disabling this plugin will not take down your stylesheets.
 In the instance where a matching css file does not exist yet, the plugin will create the appropriate css file in the css directory.